TomWithKernel/kernel/README.md

 # kernel_study
-Some learning materials about the linux kernel
+Some learning methods about the linux kernel